greyy126/DataPilot/README.md

-# Data Collector
+# DataPilot

-Data Collector is a deterministic data profiling, validation, and cleaning tool for CSV and Excel datasets.
+DataPilot is a deterministic data profiling, validation, and cleaning tool for CSV and Excel datasets.
 It provides a guided upload-to-download workflow for identifying common data quality issues, reviewing suggested fixes, and exporting a cleaned file.

 ## Tech Stack